 Electric car market statistics

-The last three years have seen a remarkable surge in demand for electric vehicles in the UK – new registrations of plug-in cars increased from 3,500 in 2013 to almost 75,000 at the beginning of July 2016.
+The last three years have seen a remarkable surge in demand for electric vehicles in the UK – new registrations of plug-in cars increased from 3,500 in 2013 to more than 75,000 at the beginning of August 2016.
 There has also been a huge increase in the number of electric and plug-in hybrid models available in the UK with each of the 10 best-selling brands in the UK now offering an EV as part of their model range.

 The following sections present UK sales of electric cars and vans since 2010, and the total number of EVs registered in the UK.
 Also charted are the number of models currently available as well as the number of publicly available charging points according to the Zap-Map database.